 I speak a few languages but I only teach my native language – Italian.
 I believe that languages should be learned from native speakers from day one.

-I’ve heard about Italki many times but haven’t actually give it a try.
+I’ve heard about Italki many times but haven’t actually given it a try.
 I probably will when time permits.
 Few languages?
 That’s awesome!
 I just started learning Italian a week ago.

 I agree with you to a certain extent.
-Learning directly from native speakers has its own pro and con.
+Learning directly from native speakers has its own pros and cons.